Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-Finally, it is straightforward to check that the right-hand side of this equation, when summed up over all multipolarities $\ell$, accounts exactly for the near-zone part that was removed from the retarded integral of $\mathcal{M}(\Lambda^{\alpha\beta})$ in the first term in Eq.~\eqref{MhabWW}, so that the ``complete'' retarded integral as given by the first term in our own definition~\eqref{Mhab} is exactly reconstituted.
-In conclusion, the formalism of Ref.~\cite{WW96} is equivalent to the one of Refs.~\cite{B95, B98mult}.

-\subsection{The source multipole moments}
+\subsubsection{The source multipole moments}

-In principle the bridge between the exterior gravitational field generated by the post-Newtonian source and its inner field is provided by Theorem~\ref{th:multexp}; however, we still have to make the connection with the explicit construction of the general multipolar and post-Minkowskian metric in Section~\ref{sec:nonlinitere}.
-Namely, we must find the expressions of the six STF source multipole moments $\mathrm{I}_L$, $\mathrm{J}_L, \dots, \mathrm{Z}_L$ parametrizing the linearized metric~\eqref{hk1}\,--\,\eqref{phi1expr} at the basis of that construction.\epubtkFootnote{Recall that in actual applications we need mostly the mass-type moment $\mathrm{I}_L$ and current-type one $\mathrm{J}_L$, because the other moments simply parametrize a linearized gauge transformation.}
+In principle, the bridge between the exterior gravitational field generated by the post-Newtonian source and its inner field is provided by Theorem \ref{th:multexp}; however, we still have to make the connection with the explicit construction of the general multipolar-post-Minkowskian metric in Sect.~\ref{sec:nonlinitere}.
+Namely, we must find the expressions of the six STF source multipole moments $\dI_L$, $\dJ_L, \cdots, \dZ_L$ parametrizing the linearized metric \eqref{hk1}--\eqref{phi1expr} at the basis of that construction.
+Recall that in actual applications we need mostly the mass-type moment $\dI_L$ and current-type one $\dJ_L$, because the other moments parametrize a linearized gauge transformation and give contributions to high PN order.

-To do this we first find the equivalent of the multipole expansion given in Theorem~\ref{th:multexp}, which was parametrized by non-trace-free multipole functions $\mathcal{H}^{\alpha\beta}_L$, in terms of new multipole functions $\mathcal{F}^{\alpha\beta}_L$ that are STF in all their indices $L$.
-The result is
+To do this we first find the equivalent of the multipole expansion given in Theorem \ref{th:multexp}, which was parametrized by non-trace-free multipole functions $\mathcal{H}^{\alpha\beta}_L$, in terms of new multipole functions $\mathcal{F}^{\alpha\beta}_L$ that are STF in all their indices $L$.
+The result is (introducing the intermediate notation $u\ab$ for convenience)